A 4-Ingredient Recipe For Natural Homemade Laundry Detergent

 - Add ½ cup of distilled white vinegar to the rinse cycle in lieu of a store-bought fabric softener.
 "If you're worried about the smell of vinegar, you'll be relieved to know it dissipates in the wash," Watkins says.

 - Swap your dryer sheets for reusable wool dryer balls.

 - Instead of bleach, use white vinegar or ½ cup baking soda to brighten clothes during the rinse cycle.

 - Hang your clothes to line dry when the weather permits.

-Finally, keep in mind that up to 75% of the energy used during each laundry load goes toward heating the water, so run your new detergent in a colder wash cycle unless your clothes are heavily stained.
+Finally, keep in mind that up to 75% of the energy used during each laundry load goes toward heating the water, so run your new detergent in a colder wash cycle unless you're dealing with heavy stains.

 Want to learn how feng shui can help you create a high-vibe home and set powerful intentions to manifest your dreams?
 This is feng shui the modern way - no superstitions, all good vibes.
 Click here to register for a free session with Dana that will give you 3 tips to transform your home today!